 'Monarch': A Family Project!

 Eva has built a lovely little family life with her kids in the suburbs of Connecticut which is an easy commute for Martino to visit from New York City.
-She has two stepbrothers from her mother's relationship with actor Tim Robbins as well, Miles and Jack, and they all seem close as well.
+She has two stepbrothers from her mother's relationship with actor Tim Robbins as well, Miles Robbins and Jack Robbins, and they all seem close as well.

-Recently it was announced that Amurri was coming back into the starlight, joining her mom in Fox's upcoming music series, Monarch, which is produced by Fox Entertainment.
-Amurri Is sent to play a younger Dottie Cantrell Roma, which is the character Sarandon plays in the present timeline of the series.
-She will first be seen in the series premiere episode.
+Amurri is stepping back into the starlight, joining her mom in Fox's upcoming music series, Monarch, which is produced by Fox Entertainment.
+Amurri will play a younger Dottie Cantrell Roma, which is the character Sarandon plays in the present timeline of the series.
+She was seen in the series premiere episode.

 Enjoy all things country?